nariman351/convnext-image-classification/README.md

 Although the performance metrics for the models are quite high using the current evaluations, extending the generalization dataset to include all ten classes may result in a further decline in performance.
 Additionally, the use of only ten classes provides a benefit of having a limited number of classes with overlapping characteristics.

+## Confusion Matrix for Test Set
 ![remake_cm_test](assets/images/remake_cm_test.png)

+## Confusion Matrix for generalization Set
 ![remake_cm_gen](assets/images/remake_cm_gen.png)